Health Benefits of Sulfur (and Why You’re Probably Deficient)

 - Nuts, including walnuts, almonds, peanuts, and brazil nuts

 - Apricots and peaches

-While it’s true that meat, eggs, seafood, and poultry do contain high levels of sulfur, many people (including myself) choose to avoid animal products because of their high levels of endocrine disruptors (like dioxins), that wreak havoc on your hormone levels and organs (among other reasons to eat 98%+ plant-based).
+While it’s true that meat, eggs, seafood, and poultry do contain high levels of sulfur, many people (including myself) choose to avoid animal products because of their high levels of endocrine disruptors (like dioxins), which can wreak havoc on your hormone levels and organs.

 So, if you can’t eat 100% organic (either because of financial constraints or availability), how can you get enough organic sulfur in your diet?
 Let’s talk supplementation.